exercism/research_experiment_1/exercises/rust-1-b/README.md

 ## Instructions

 Your task is to remove all vowels from a string.
 This technique, called _disemvowelment_, is often employed to reduce the effectiveness of troll messages in online fora; it is an intermediate step of lesser consequence than removing the message outright.

-We provide a stub with this signature:
+We provide a stub method with this signature:

 ```rust
 pub fn disemvowel(s: &str) -> String